yakkala-pooja/ML-Pipeline-for-Fraud-Detection-and-Human-Activity-Recognition/README.md

 1. Clone this repository
 2. (Optional) Open and rerun `FraudDetection.ipynb` or `HAR.ipynb` to retrain models
 3. Run `Testing.ipynb` to test model performance on new data
+4. You can find the dataset in 'https://www.kaggle.com/datasets/poojayakkala/fraud-detection-and-human-activity-recognition'

 You can also load and use the models in other applications: